Gxost/JsonPathExpressions/README.md

 bool? matches = expr1.Matches(expr2); // returns true
 ```

-The method returns `bool?` because for some expression elements it's not easy or possible to check if they exactly match.
+The method returns `bool?` because for some expression elements it's not easy or not possible to check if they exactly match.
 In this case `null` means "neither true nor false":

 ```csharp
 var expr1 = new JsonPathExpression("$.a.*.c[-1:]"); // ends with last array element